DETERMINATION OF HEIRSHIP PROCESS

 Sometimes, additional legal services are required to streamline this process or to keep costs done.
 This usually is the case when we have blended families, multiple heirs, minor heirs or incapacitated heirs, to name a few.
 If additional services or Estate Administration is required an additional Fee will be charged, either on flat fee or hourly basis.

-Contact us today to help you with your Probate Needs!
+Call or contact us today to help you with your Probate Needs!
 We can help.
 We offer affordable flat fee options, hourly fees or hybrid fee solutions where appropriate.

 We offer Determination of Heirship with a Flat Attorney Fee (plus court & filing fees).